 In 2007, the United Nations Environment Programme initiated a global conservation agreement in response to the alarming decline of dugongs and seagrass habitats.
 The Memorandum of Understanding (MOU) on the Conservation and Management of Dugongs and their Habitats throughout their Range, under the auspices of the Convention on Migratory Species of Wild Animals, is viewed by all Signatory States as a crucial mechanism to preserve this species.
 With support from the Government of United Arab Emirates through the Environment Agency–Abu Dhabi, a Secretariat was created to support dugong range nations.
 Most recently, the Dugong and Seagrass Conservation Project was launched.
 With financing from GEF, the project aims to enhance the conservation of dugongs and their associated seagrass ecosystems in eight countries in the Indo-Pacific region: Indonesia, Madagascar, Malaysia, Mozambique, Solomon Islands, Sri Lanka, Timor Leste and Vanuatu.

 We have been an active partner of these projects since 2010.
-ACS serves as a Technical Advisor to the Secretariat, is on the Executive Project Steering Committee, and is helping design and implement a program in Thailand.
+ACS serves as a Technical Advisor to the Secretariat and is on the Executive Project Steering Committee.

 For more information, check out The Dugong, Seagrass and Coastal Communities Initiative or visit the CMS website.